 You bought the latest Android phone and it says you have 12 GB of free internal storage.
 That’s a lot of space and you are thinking it will be more than enough for your apps, music and videos.
 Barely a month and you get the “not enough space” error.
 You check your apps and files and find that they are using just 5GB.
 You wonder, what’s eating up all that space?
 How do I get it back?
 Well, the internal storage automatically getting low issue is faced by many Android users and now you can try out the following methods to get most of your internal storage back:

 If you frequently transfer lots of files between your Android device and PC or MAC, chances are there are huge recovered corrupted files in your LOST.dir folder.
-In my case I had about 2GB of those.
+In my case, I had about 2GB of those.
 Is it safe to delete them?
 Yes.
 Deleting the Lost.dir folder will not cause any harm.
-However, if important files such as Clockword Recovery files are corrupted, chances are that they have ended in Lost.dir, you might want to try and recover them using Recuva or other similar software.
-Follow this thread if you have want to recover your lost clockworkmod recovery files.
+However, if important files such as Clockword Recovery files are corrupted, chances are that they have ended in Lost.dir, you might want to try and recover them.
+Follow this thread if you have wanted to recover your lost clockworkmod recovery files.

 No matter how many times you delete this folder, chances are it will be recreated each time you transfer files and mount/unmount your device.
 You can prevent those large files from piling up in LOST.DIR by always safely ejecting or unmounting your android from the PC or MAC and by avoiding dismounting or ejection at the middle of a transfer

 Method 2: Look for large thumbnail files in DCIM folder in the internal storage